A funny thing happens when you use actual numbers.

 Florida’s likely incidence: 1%

-I’ve reported on the UF Public Health study in The Villages multiple times (at 600, at 1400, and again last week).
-Among a high-risk population (median age 70) in Florida, the researchers found a very different level of COVID-19 infection.
+I’ve reported on the UF Public Health study in The Villages multiple times (at 600 and at 1400) Among a high-risk population (median age 70) in Florida, the researchers found a very different level of COVID-19 infection.
 Now at 3680 tests, overall just 1% (45 patients) tested positive for coronavirus.
 42 of the 1580 symptomatic people tested positive.
 That means over 97% of the people who were coughing, sneezing, had fevers, or traveled to New York had some other reason for it than COVID-19.
 Of the remaining 2100 people who had no symptoms, 2 who had forgotten they’d traveled and 1 who was negative but became symptomatic and positive later, were in the boogeyman group.
 UF has become so clear that COVID-19 infection is low in the general senior Floridian population that they’ve suspended their study and started testing nursing homes.

 Reconcile this for a moment.
 The fear is that if a bunch of pregnant women are walking around asymptomatic and COVID-19 positive, they are going to get at-risk people sick.
 But in the general population of at-risk people, 97% of them get sick with something that isn’t COVID-19.
 So is the reaction based on facts or feel-pinions?

 I remain steadfast in my take-aways: Vitamin D, estrogen, and placentas are protective because they up-regulate ACE-2 enzymes.
 ACE-2 receptors are the cellular doorway COVID-19 uses to access a cell.
 The more friends you invite to your party, the harder it is for party crashers to get through the doorway.
 Get outside.
 Get active.
 Get adjusted.
 For goodness sake, when someone writes alarming percentages, ask to see the real numbers.